MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-invoice-processing-powerapps.md

 ---
 title: Use invoice processing in Power Apps -  AI Builder | Microsoft Docs
-description: Provides information about how to use the invoice processing in Power Apps.
+description: Provides information about how to use AI Builder invoice processing in Power Apps.
 author: JoeFernandezMS
 ms.service: aibuilder
 ms.topic: conceptual